-Only complete applications are reviewed for admission consideration, which means "ALL" admission requirements must be received by the TTUHSC Registrar's Office by the application deadline.
+Only complete applications are reviewed for admission consideration, which means "ALL" admission requirements must be received by the application deadline.

-The DNP Program Department Chair, DNP Program Director and the DNP Program Council carefully evaluate all qualified applicants with regard to the applicant's potential for successful completion of the program.
+The DNP Program administrators, directors and faculty carefully evaluate all qualified applicants with regard to the applicant's potential for successful completion of the program.

-A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC School of Nursing in compliance with TTUHSC OP 10.20, http://www.ttuhsc.edu/hsc/op/op10/op1020.pdf.
-Each student is responsible for the cost of the CBC and any additional fees.
+A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC School of Nursing in compliance with TTUHSC OP 10.20 and SON OP 60.081.
+Each student is responsible for the cost of his/her CBC and any additional fees.